dotnet/roslynator/src/VisualStudioCode/package/README.md

 1. Enable/disable analyzer(s) by DEFAULT.
 2. Change DEFAULT severity (action) of the analyzer(s).

 Ruleset is applied once when the extension is loaded.
-Therefore, it may be neccessary to restart IDE for changes to take effect.
+Therefore, it may be necessary to restart IDE for changes to take effect.

 ## Configuration of Refactorings and Fixes